 Although this one is a bit pricy, it’s also jampacked with features.
 Its 7-inch LED screen displays the playback of the karaoke CD you’d use to sing.
 Note that a demo disc is included in the package and the CD contains about 300 songs.

 It also has a 35-watt speaker that can easily fill a small function hall with your beautiful singing voice.
 Thanks to its excellent PA system.
-You can also use this machine to treat yourself with songs you love to listen to.
+You can also use this machine to treat yourself to songs you love to listen to.
 You have the Bluetooth, SD Card, Aux line, and USB connections to play the songs from your phone, MP3 player, or storage devices.

 The GF845 comes with two microphones.
 It’s basically duet-ready when it comes to your door.
 And you can plug it in, take the remote, and start singing.